anders94/disruptor/README.md

 Usage
 -----
 The application takes an IP and port on which to listen and the IP and port of some other peer on the network.
-All the peers will find eachother and stay in communication as peers enter and leave the network.
+All the peers will find each other and stay in communication as peers enter and leave the network.

     node disruptor peer myHost:myPort anotherHost:anotherPort